sohal786/Predictive-Stock-Analysis/README.md

 To run this project,

-Open the project in VS code and hit run.
+Open the project/ regressions.py file in VS CODE/ Jupiter and hit run.

 You will see prediction analysis graph for Google stock (A graph would show up) for a linear regression.